Our verdict

 Less intrusive but more stable

-Not mushy or over firm?
-Time for a lab check.
-What's surprising is that the midsole has 3! layers - they all scored differently on our durometer.
-But, they averaged at 22.
-The average softness in our lab is 29.1 which means that the Horizon 6 is softer than the average running shoe we tested.
+The shoe's midsole has 3! layers - they all scored differently on our durometer.
+But, they averaged at 22 HA.
+Turns out, that the Horizon 6 is even 10% softer than the average running shoe we tested.
 What gives it that spot-on touch is, most likely, the combination of the 3 layers.

 What also might have helped is a heel counter that is very stiff.
 On our test, it scored 5 out of 5 which means it is the stiffest.
 The average for all the shoes we've tested so far is 3.0.